4. Editing your WordPress wp-config File

 You now need to edit your wp-config.php file for your installation.

-You should do this using a Text Editor program such as EditPlus.
-EditPlus is a text editor, HTML editor and programmer’s editor for Windows.
-While you could edit in NotePad, EditPlus offers many powerful features that make it better suited for editing PHP.
+You should do this using a Text Editor program such as EditPlus or Notepad++.
+Both are text editor, HTML editor and programmer’s editor for Windows.
+While you could edit in regular NotePad, these editors offer many powerful features that make them better suited for editing PHP.

 For Mac Users try: